madisonsourp/mycite/content/pages/index.md

         tagline: Bachelor of Science in Justice Studies
         subtitle: September 2022 - Current
         text: >+
-          <div style="text-align: left">Relevant Coursework:Bachelor of Science
-          in Forensic ScienceForensic Photography & ReconstructionCritical
-          Analysis in Forensic ScienceBachelor of Science in Justice StudiesThe Correctional Function

-          The Adjudication Function

-          The Police Function

-          Professional Responsibility in Justice

-          Criminal Behavior and Victimology</div>
+          <div style="text-align: left">In my academic career, I was in the
+          process of obtaining a Bachelor of Forensic Science degree which was originally in Forensic Science in 2022.
+The program included special coursework such as Forensic Photography and Reconstruction as well as Critical Analysis in Forensic Science, which helped me learn how to document evidence, analyze evidence and gain a deep understanding of the field of forensic science.I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies after a year in 2023 because I wanted to move away from the lab and gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.
+Through courses such as Correctional Function, Adjudication Function, and Police Function, which provided me with an in-depth understanding of the justice system, I acquired an in-depth understanding of the justice system through the courses.
+          Through courses such as Professional Responsibility in Justice and Criminal Behavior and Victimology, I also gained a strong understanding of ethics, professional responsibility, and criminal behavior.As a result of this multidisciplinary education, I am able to excel in fields that require analytical and forensic skills, along with a deep understanding of justice and forensic principles.</div>

         image:
           type: ImageBlock